rubrikinc/terraform-provider-polaris/docs/resources/aws_account.md

   permissions to perform certain operations on the account, a Cloud Formation stack is created from a template provided by RSC.
   There are two ways to specify the AWS account to onboard:
-   1. Using the profile field.
-The AWS profile is used to create the Cloud Formation stack and lookup the AWS account ID.
-   2. Using the assume_rolefield with, or without, the profile field.
+  Using the profile field.
+The AWS profile is used to create the Cloud Formation stack and lookup the AWS account ID.Using the assume_rolefield with, or without, the profile field.
 If the profile field is omitted, the default profile is used.
 The profile is used to assume the role.
 The assumed role is then used and create the Cloud Formation stack and lookup the account ID.
-  Any combination of different RSC features can be enabled for an account:
-    1. cloud_native_protection - Provides protection for AWS EC2 instances and
-       EBS volumes through the rules and policies of SLA Domains.
-    2. exocompute - Provides snapshot indexing, file recovery and application protection of AWS objects.
+  Any combination of different RSC features can be enabled for an account: cloud_native_protection - Provides protection for AWS EC2 instances and EBS volumes through the rules and policies of SLA Domains.exocompute - Provides snapshot indexing, file recovery and application protection of AWS objects.
 ---

 # polaris_aws_account (Resource)